vicenteherrera/psa-checker/README.md

 This will work also for local charts that you are working with on your hard drive.

+### Using it in a pipeline

+psa-checker returns errorlevel 1 if the specified level is not achieved for the supplied manifest(s).
+That allows us to use it in a pipeline to check the compliance of YAML manifests or helm charts before having to deploy them to a cluster and watch logs for failed pods.
+The pipeline will stop on error, and its log will show the psa-checker evaluation.

 ### Checking all running pods in a cluster

 You can query for the YAML manifest for all pods running in a cluster, and evaluate all of them in a single line: